pab-12/python_beginner/README.md

-WARNING: Extremely beginner level code, may be subject of mockery
+WARNING: Extremely beginner level code, may be subject to mockery

 Please do not laugh :(